bharti2002/Penguin/README.md

 - **Responsive Website**
 We faced many issues after the completion of the project like responsiveness and designing issues.
 It took much time to fix all those issues that we faced.

-# Our learning from this project-
-* We learnt to work in a team
-* We learnt many new concepts that we never used before